 While there is only one incorporated city in the County, there are several communities within each ambulance zone.
-Some of the small communities, particularly in the South and East zones, experience a large tourist population based upon the
+Some of the small communities, particularly in the South and East zones, experience a large tourist population based upon the prevalence of developments that are geared to second homeowners for seasonal recreation.
+A map of the community areas may be viewed in Exhibit 1.
+The most populated community areas by EOA are as follows:

-NORTH NORTH ZONE SOUTH ZONE ZONE Community Population Community Population Community Population Mountain-Ranch 1,628 Angels Camp 3,441 Arnold 3,843 San Andreas 2,783 Copperopolis 3,671 Forest Meadows 1,249 Valley Springs 3,553 Murphys 2,213
+NORTH ZONE SOUTH ZONE SOUTH ZONE

+Community Population Community Population

+Mountain-Ranch 1,628 Angels Camp 3,441

+San Andreas 2,783 Copperopolis 3,671

+Valley Springs 3,553 Murphys 2,213